Skip to the content.

 building a web server in aarch64 assembly to give my life (a lack of) meaning

-ymawky is a small, static http web server written entirely in aarch64 assembly for macos. it uses raw darwin syscalls with no libc wrappers, serves static files, supports GET, HEAD, PUT, OPTIONS, DELETE, byte ranges, directory listing, custom error pages, and tries to be as hardened as possible.
+ymawky is a small, static dynamic http web server written entirely in aarch64 assembly for macos and linux. it uses raw syscalls with no libc wrappers, serves static files, supports GET, HEAD, PUT, POST OPTIONS, DELETE, byte ranges, directory listing, custom error pages, CGI scripts, and tries to be as hardened as possible.

 this (probably) won’t replace nginx, but it is doing something in the most difficult way possible.